tabaolan1987/tabaolan1987.github.io/source/_posts/2014-05-29-selenium-automation-framework-run-on-multi-browser.markdown

 4) Unzip and Copy 2 driver Chrome and IE to folder 'Driver'.

-{% img /images/mulb-1.png%}
+{% img /images/mulb-2.png%}

-5) Double click on 'pom.xml' paste the configuration below the tag <dependencies> to enable maven get the Directory of project.
+5) Double click on 'pom.xml' paste the configuration below the tag 'dependencies' to enable Maven automatic get the Directory of project when build project.

 ```
 <reporting>